Malien/issue-viewer/steps-taken.md

-Let's checkout out the project configuration:
+## Let's checkout out the project configuration
 - `pnpm-lock.yaml` + locked pnpm version of `packageManager` in `package.json`.
 Good.
 - TanstackRouter.
 A really good choice.
 I like it. `.cta.json` tells me it was initialized with create-tsrouter-app.
 - Sane tsconfig. `@/*` is setup as an src alias.
 Got it.